sligh-games/brand/README.md

 # Recolor an SVG file based on group IDs
 ./recolor_svg.py input.svg output.svg --color-map "water:#0000FF,sun:#FFFF00"

+# Generate all seasonal variants from the base logo
+./seasonal_colors.sh
 ```

 ## Requirements

-- Inkscape (for SVG to PNG conversion)
+- Inkscape (for SVG to PNG and SVG to PDF conversion)
+- Python 3 (for the recolor_svg.py script)

 ## License